 Fire Island is a Census-designated place (CDP) in Suffolk County.
-It is approximately 31 miles long and its width varies between 0.1 – 0.5 miles wide.
-Some Barrier Islands divide Long Island from the Atlantic Ocean.
-One of such Islands is Fire Island.
-Walking into Fire Island at this time of the year, it will be hard to believe this town of 292 residents can explode to hundreds of thousands of residents in the Summer months.
-Summer is here, so lets give you some hints as to why the population explosion of Fire Island happens.
+It stretches approximately 31 miles long and its width varies between 0.1 – 0.5 miles wide.
+Some Barrier Islands divide Long Island from the Atlantic Ocean, with Fire Island being one of the most popular.
+If you’re planning a vacation in Fire Island, you’ll experience a beautiful, serene getaway that attracts visitors each year.
+Walking into Fire Island at this time of the year, it’s hard to believe that this quiet town of 292 residents can explode to hundreds of thousands of residents during the Summer months.

 On October 29th 2012, Long Island was declared a major disaster when Hurricane Sandy devastated the much of the South Shore.
 Fire Island was effected badly by this storm with some stating that Fire Island would “never be the same”.